All Products

 Solution:

-• If the self-managed PostgreSQL instance resides on an Elastic Compute Service (ECS) instance, enter the private IP address of the ECS instance when you configure the source database information.
-For more information about how to obtain the private IP address of an ECS instance , see View IP addresses.
+• If the self-managed PostgreSQL instance runs on an Elastic Compute Service (ECS) instance, enter the private IP address of the ECS instance as the source host.
+To find the private IP address, see View IP addresses.

-• If the self-managed PostgreSQL instance resides in a data center, enter the IP addresses of the DNS servers of the host on which the self-managed PostgreSQL instance resides when you configure the source database information.
+• If the self-managed PostgreSQL instance runs in a data center, enter the IP addresses of the DNS servers on the source host.

 Check port connectable